Austrian State Treaty Chancellor and “Master builder of the Austrian economic miracle”

 Julius Raab was born on 29 November 1891 in St. Pölten, Lower Austria.
 He, son of a master builder, studied Structural Engineering at the Vienna College of Technology.
 After World War I he joined his father’s construction business and became politically active.
 In 1927, he was elected Member of the Austrian National Council as member of the Austrian Christian Social Party.
 In 1938, he was appointed Minister of Commerce by Chancellor Schuschnigg for few weeks.

 It must be noted that Julius Raab was leader of the Lower Austrian Heimwehr, an anti-semitic and anti-democratic paramilitary organisation in 1930.
-The Julius Raab Foundation repudiates these beliefs in the strongest terms as they contradict its beliefs and values.
+The Julius Raab Foundation condemns these beliefs in the strongest terms as they contradict its beliefs and values.